rize-network/app-studio-web/docs/api-reference/form/chat-input.md

     guideTip: { /* styles for the guide tip */ },
     promptExamples: { /* styles for the prompt examples container */ },
     promptExampleItem: { /* styles for each prompt example item */ },
-    referenceImageButton: { /* styles for the reference image button */ },
-    referenceImageModal: { /* styles for the reference image modal */ },
     attachments: { /* styles for the attachments container */ },
     attachmentItem: { /* styles for each attachment item */ },
     submitButton: { /* styles for the submit button */ },